candlerb/netbox-webhook-kea-dhcp/README.md

-However you'd then have to replicate your Netbox database if you want a [high-availability](https://kea.readthedocs.io/en/v1_6_0/arm/hooks.html#ha-high-availability) configuration.
+However you'd then have to replicate your Netbox database if you want a [high-availability](https://kea.readthedocs.io/en/v1_6_0/arm/hooks.html#ha-high-availability) DHCP configuration.

 In any case, other configuration items such as subnets and pools currently cannot come from Postgres - only from the config file, or a [mysql](https://kea.readthedocs.io/en/v1_6_0/arm/config.html#cb-components) configuration backend.

-*So does this code also add subnet and pool definitions from Netbox?*
+**So does this code also add subnet and pool definitions from Netbox?**

 No, at least not yet.
 Subnets and pools must be added by hand into `/etc/kea/kea-dhcp[46].conf`.

-Netbox doesn't yet have a concept of [ranges](https://github.com/netbox-community/netbox/issues/834) to define pools which would be helpful - although it would be possible to define Custom Fields on the Prefix object.
+Netbox doesn't yet have a concept of [ranges](https://github.com/netbox-community/netbox/issues/834) to define pools, which would be helpful - although it would be possible to define Custom Fields on the Prefix object.

 ## Logic